viswa-guru/Personal-website/README.md

 # Making websites with RMarkdown and GitHub

+The example website for this course is located at https://eeb504.github.io/rmarkdown-website-examples/index.html.

 ## Git usage reminders

 Broadly speaking, there are two classes of `git` commands that we have introduced in this short course.
 The first deals with actions (staging, committing, and pushing to a remote server--e.g. GitHub).
 The second set is diagnostic (What is going on in this repository--what is its status?
 What differences have I made for files that are tracked?
 What differences are staged?).